-The Shingleback Lizard is a medium sized lizard with a short thick tail that is used for storing fat.
+The Shingleback Lizard is a medium-sized lizard with a short thick tail that is used for storing fat.
 The tail resembles the shape of the head and works to confuse predators.
-The scales are dark and rough, resembling the appearance of the pine cone on top however, the under belly is creamy coloured and smooth.
-It has short legs and its tongue is bright blue.
-The average length of the Shingleback Lizard is 35cm.
+The scales are dark and rough, resembling the appearance of the pine cone on top however, the underbelly is creamy coloured and smooth.
+It has short legs and its tongue is dark blue, almost purple.

 Shingleback Lizards are found from Shark Bay in Western Australia down and across the coast and interior through south-west South Australia and into the north eastern region where their range extends through Queensland's central south to around Longreach.
 Their range extends south on the western side of the Great Dividing Range through New South Wales and to the northern and western parts of Victoria.
 A pocket of Shingleback Lizards is also found between Carnarvon and Cape Range National Park on the central coast of Western Australia.

 The average lifespan of a Shingleback Lizard is 20 years however they are thought to live potentially to 50 years.